 Enter the IP address of the TFTP server and specify the location of the switch settings file on the TFTP server.
 Click Start to record the IP address of the TFTP server and to initiate the file transfer.

 Upload Configuration

-To upload the switch settings to a TFTP server, click on the TFTP Services folder, located in the Maintenance folder, and then click the Upload Configuration link:
+To upload the switch settings to a TFTP server, click Maintenance > TFTP Services > Upload Configuration: